Injury Attorneys | Restoring LivesTM

 In 1985, the plaintiff, Debbie Stage, slipped two discs while working her factory job.
-Although she continued to work, over time her condition deteriorated.
+Although she continued to work, her condition deteriorated over time.
 By 2007, the physicians who treated her had diagnosed a variety of problems, including a lumbar disc bulge, degenerative disc disease, and severe degenerative arthritis.
 Their examinations stated that constant pain prevented Stage from standing or walking for more than a short period of time.
-In October 2009 she had to leave her job due to debilitating back and hip pain, after which she made a Social Security Disability benefit claim.
-That claim was denied, and Stage appealed.

 However, in her June 2012 disability hearing, the judge ignored the majority of the medical testimony and declared that Stage was not disabled and was not entitled to benefits.
 A lower court denied an initial appeal of this decision.